 Could it have made similar journeys to other reaches of the world?

 So, might Homo floresiensis have lived alongside modern humans?
 With our species’ knack for storytelling, and considering that ancient humans often passed down history through word of mouth, is it possible there are stories of our ancestors’ interaction with this strange creature?

 It sure is.
 Indonesian lore tells us of a human-like creature called the Ebu Gogo, which stood about four feet tall, walked upright, and was covered with fur.
 Legend says ancient humans thought of Ebu Gogo as a pest but viewed through the lens of history it was probably more of a scavenger and opportunist.

 Ebu Gogo stole things from ancient humans, raided their food caches, and generally made a nuisance of itself.
 According to legend, our ancestors eventually had enough and exterminated them by blockading them in caves and suffocating them with smoke.

-It seems possible that Ebu Gogo, Homo floresiensis and Orang Pendek are all the same creature.
+It seems possible that Ebu Gogo, Homo floresiensis, and Orang Pendek are all the same creatures.
 It’s reasonable that it may have escaped extinction and made its home on Sumatra.
-Or, perhaps its earliest ancestors made their way to Sumatra the same time they were populating other parts of Indonesia.
+Or, perhaps its earliest ancestors made their way to Sumatra at the same time they were populating other parts of Indonesia.

 This wraps it all up, nice and tidy.
 Eh, not so fast.